shelleyolivia/learn-tutorials/figment-learn/new-pathways/polkadot/polkadot-02-account.md

 # Next

-Once the code is complete and the file has been saved, refresh the page to see it update & display the current version.
+Now that we have a Polkadot account created and funded with testnet tokens, let’s move on to querying a Polkadot node to get the current balance of our account!